MannLabs/alphakraken/README.md

-Note that you will need to have a MongoDB running on the default port `27017`, e.g. by `docker compose --env-file=envs/dev.env run --service-ports mongodb-service` Also, you will need to fire up the Streamlit webapp yourself by `docker compose run -e MONGO_USER=<mongo_user>
+Note that you will need to have a MongoDB running on the default port `27017`, e.g. by `docker compose --env-file=envs/dev.env run --service-ports mongodb-service` Also, you will need to fire up the Streamlit webapp yourself by `docker compose --env-file=envs/dev.env run -e MONGO_HOST=host.docker.internal --service-ports webapp`.

 Note that currently, the docker version is recommended.